Best rooftop bars in Melbourne

 This kitsch, cutesy rooftop promises a raucous garden party in the heart of the city.
 This sky-high hub has long been a favourite for drinking sessions that kick off in the afternoon and end after midnight.
 The tongue-in-cheek drinks list doesn't skimp on the double entendre, with plenty of mention of jugs, balls and oral pleasure.
 Yep.
 The Madame seems intent on making you blush, but chances are that rosy glow will be thanks to the sunshine and booze-sloshed cocktails.

 South Yarra’s got a multi-level fun emporium in this joint.
 The lower decks are all about live entertainment and DJs, but we’ve got our eyes set on sunset cocktails on the roof.
 It’s replete with cushion-lined deck and daybeds, the beats are chilled and the eats are snacks or a la carte.

 Access this Astroturfed terrace from a stairwell in the alley behind Section 8.
-The perches line the perimeter so you feel like you’re drinking in an infinity pool.
+The perches line the perimeter so you feel like you’re drinking in an infinity pool – think warm, tropical thoughts.
 Drinks-wise, you can expect craft beer, pre-mixed cocktails for dispensing from siphons, and Rositas on tap.
 Hungry?
 Go for tender strips of herby fried chicken.